Reiryoku-Technologies/Mida-Documentation/src/documentation/trading-systems/introduction.md

 export class MyTradingSystem extends MidaTradingSystem {
     async configure () {
-        // Called once per instance, use as async constructor }
+        // Called once per instance before the first startup
+        // can be used as async constructor
+    }

     async onStart () {